This blog is about sharing my personal journey and a sincere hope that my experiences may also benefit you.

 Me?
 I’m 57 and live in Sydney, Australia; I know, I got lucky there!
 Beyond that, I am just another guy, suffering the consequences of a self-inflicted western lifestyle; a sometimes poor diet and a lot of work stress.
 The clock is now ticking, and I am worried about aging.

 It is long overdue to find a solution that will work for me and make sure I don’t end up being 80+ and incapacitated or demented.
 My Dad died just short of his 92nd birthday but Alzheimer’s set in ten years ago.
 It was an existence, not living—Right?
 Our genetics will probably determine what age-related illnesses we’ll eventually suffer from but through lifestyle, we can delay how soon they might develop.
 But which approach is best…?
 Arrgh, fake health news!
 I don’t want to add to the internet-full of whiz-bang solutions.
 I don’t own what I will share with you on this site.
 It will be based on the wisdom of 5,000+ years plus of lived experience of others.
 What I share will is dogma-free… Yoga is not a religion.
 I am not trying to convert anybody to any religious philosophy.
-There is no need to change your religion to apply the YMA.
-It is working for me—maybe it can help you.
+There is no need to change your religion to apply YMA.
+It is helping me—maybe it can help you.

 So, how can I add anything?
 In YMA’s pure traditional form there is a lot of detail, including some very esoteric concepts.
 It’s there for you if you’re interested but as a western guy who has also struggled with understanding YMA, my purpose is to present what I’ve learned through personal study in a way that our less than flexible bodies can cope with and our western-trained scientific brains can find approachable.
 What’s required?
 99.9% of it is just time—time to invest regularly in developing enough know-how, and then to continue to do the work on ourselves—no excuses...every day… well most days!

-The modern health industry is full of “gurus” (using the misappropriated Yoga term for teacher) who cite clinical studies to push a certain type of exercise, pill or gadget–some of it properly researched but most of it just advertorial.
+The modern health industry is full of “gurus” (using the misappropriated Yoga term for teacher) who cite clinical studies to push a certain type of exercise, pill or gadget–some of it properly researched but most of it just advertorial to sell a product or service.
 As an ex-insurer of pharmaceuticals, I have seen it all!
-There is no shortage of ‘give me money and I’ll fix you’ pitches out there, and, as with all walks of life (you and I been around long enough to recognise snake-oil salesmen) some are genuine and some aren’t as principled as they should be!
+There is no shortage of ‘give me money and I’ll fix you’ pitches out there, and, as with all walks of life (you and I have been around long enough to recognise snake-oil salesmen) some are genuine and some aren’t as principled as they should be!
 There’s nothing wrong with using coaches to learn from and get you heading in the right direction — like I hope to do here, but as the saying goes…’everything old is new again’!
 It would be foolish of me to pretend I have a new slant on YMA.
 I want to share what I’ve learned and tried out… my hope is it will help you.
 I do not pretend I own this information.